 The journal does not have APC or any submission charge.

 This journal permits and encourages authors to post items submitted to the journal on personal websites or institutional repositories both after publication, while providing bibliographic details that credit, its publication in this journal.

 Between 1959 and 1979, Anthropologica was initially run by the Canadian Research Centre for Anthropology/Centre canadien de recherches pour l’anthropologie at St. Paul University (Ottawa).
-The journal had acquired a solid reputation, specializing in the study of Canadian First Nations.
+The journal had acquired a solid reputation, specializing in the study of Indigenous peoples.
 Anthropologica was transferred to Laurentian University in 1983 and to Wilfrid Laurier University Press in 1989, where it stayed until the merger with Culture.

 The Canadian Ethnology Society was established in 1974.
 In 1981, under its current name, the Canadian Anthropology Society began to publish Culture (now the name of CASCA’s electronic newsletter).
 In 1987, the association changed its name to the Canadian Anthropology Society/Société canadienne d’anthropologie (CASCA).
 The current series of Anthropologica started in 1998 after the merger of Canada’s oldest refereed journal of social anthropology, Anthropologica, with the Canadian Anthropology Society’s primary journal, Culture.
 The Canadian Anthropology Society, which owns the combined journal decided to use the name Anthropologica, which had been in existence for 40 years.
 The University of Toronto Press published the journal between 2013 and 2020.
 It is now published and hosted by the University of Victoria libraries and is fully open access.

 Editors and contact